melvinodsa/odsatransform/README.md

 # ODSA Transform

 [![Join the chat at https://gitter.im/melvinodsa/odsatransform](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/melvinodsa/odsatransform?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
-It's a new compression cum encryption algorithm.
+It's a compression cum encryption engine.

 ## What's there in this?
 That's nice question in a world were lots of compression algorithms are available, what it can do.